deividedc/WQ_AutoGluon-open/README.md

 > *Automated machine learning achieves accurate water quality prediction with reduced parameter requirements.*
 > Scientific Reports, 16, 4431 (2026).

-The repository intentionally does not reproduce the results tables from the publication.
-Users interested in the quantitative results should consult the original article.

 ---

 # Citation